- Many kayakers and canoeists begin their Takhini River day-trips from here, the lake outlet or the Takhini River Campground.

 - The Tlingit name Kùsawu.â means “narrow lake.”

-- The Southern Tutchone name Nekhu˛ Män means “rafting across lake,” speaking to the narrowest point, where people crossed.
+- The Southern Tutchone name Nekhᶙ Män means “rafting across lake,” speaking to the narrowest point where people crossed.

 - The gate will remain open for loop 1 after service to this campground has ended.
 Register your stay (payment not required).
 Bring your own wood and toilet paper and pack out your garbage.

-Turn south off the highway on to the unpaved Kusawa Lake Road.
+Turn south off the highway and drive 23 km down the unpaved Kusawa Road.

 Bear proof garbage bins